losedraw/Google-Minesweeper-Solver/README.md

 **Note**: If it doesn't work, try to use manual calibration and move your mouse to the top-leftmost point of the top-leftmost tile.
 Use the arrow keys to adjust your cursor.
 If it still doesn't work, it might be because your monitor is not 1920x1080.
 I will fix this in a future update.
-Sorry for any inconvenience.
+Sorry for any inconveniences.

 Use the following global hotkeys: